Nek5000/NekDoc/source/faq.rst

 **How do I import/convert a mesh to Nek5000?**

-   We currently support conversion from the exodus file format with the ``exo2nek`` utility.
+   We currently support conversion from the exodusII with the ``exo2nek`` converter.
+This enables the import from popular mesh generators like ANSYS ICEM and CUBIT.

 **Why is it important to non-dimensionalize my case?**